It can get downright cold at Burning Man: Tips about coats and jackets

 I remember being in shock when she brought out a full-length, vintage fur coat that looked like someone in Siberia had lovingly worn it for years.
 And I realized then that I had packed my clothes without truly understanding the depths of how cold it could get there.

-I declined the coat, but went home and added to my gear a bulky faux-fur vintage coat I had, my Uggs and layers of cashmere.
+I declined the coat, but went home and added to my gear a bulky faux-fur vintage coat in my possession, my Uggs and layers of cashmere.
 My first day on playa, it rained at dusk, a brilliant double rainbow emerged, the temperature plummeted and the night was bitterly cold.
-I was wearing every single warm item I had, and still I was cold.
+(Yep, 2010 if you were there.)
+I was wearing every single warm item I had packed, and still I was cold.
 To the bone.
 Thankfully, as the days went by, it warmed up some.

 That said: bulky coats can be challenging to work with because when they’re on your body, they’re bulky and often cumbersome, and when you take them off, they’re bulky to carry around.

 Also, your body temperature will change at night depending on where you are in the city and what you’re doing.
-Among many dancing to an amazing DJ?
+Among the throngs and dancing to an amazing DJ?
 You’re not going to want your heavy coat.
 Walking a couple of miles in the deep playa in the dark of the night?
 You’re going to want those heavier layers.

 Long coats help with warmth